spekkionu/laravel-zend-acl/README.md

 ```
 ## Setup

-1. Add `Spekkionu\ZendAcl\ZendAclServiceProvider` to the service provider list in `app/config/app.php`.
+1. Add `'Spekkionu\ZendAcl\ZendAclServiceProvider',` to the service provider list in `app/config/app.php`.
 2. Add `'Acl' => 'Spekkionu\ZendAcl\Facades\Acl',` to the list of aliases in `app/config/app.php`.

 ## Usage